 Hello Freck Fam, it's Ian!
 I’m back with another travel blog on one of my favorite cities- New York!
 If you read the Copenhagen guide then you know a little bit about me, and if you haven’t check it out here.
 But to sum myself up quickly, I am a bit of a design nerd, a creative freelance, and here to share with you all some of my favorite shops, restaurants, museums, etc.

 I first went to New York when I was 15 and immediately fell in love with the atmosphere and energy of the city.
 I bounced around various cities constantly looking for what I wanted New York to be until I finally moved to to the Lower East Side last year.
 After living there for a year I realized that LA is my home, but NY will always hold a spot close to my heart as one of my favorite places to visit.
-Whether you're visiting or live in The City, here are some of my favorite places to eat, drink & shop.
+Whether you're visiting or live in The City, here's my NYC travel guide with some of my favorite places to eat, drink & shop.

 WHERE TO EAT